 But that was not the end of tragedy for the families.
-One of the fathers died when he saw his son’s body and the other had a stroke His wife died a month later.
+One of the fathers died when he saw his son’s body and the other had a stroke when his wife died a month later.
 The father who had a stroke died a year later, as their second son committed suicide.
 Makinde’s personal experiences are limited to harassment.

 Anthony* said he spent three nights in police detention for settling a fight between two people.
 At the cell, Anthony recalled how some of his cell-mates were randomly picked up at different spots, robbed of their personal belongings and dumped in the cell.